We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 • Being upfront about how much opportunity there is to influence a decision

-• Defining the community’s role in any community engagement process using the IAP2 Public Participation Spectrum
+• Defining our community’s role in any community engagement process using the IAP2 Public Participation Spectrum

 • Providing information to support meaningful community participation

-• Using a variety of communications and engagement techniques that meet the needs and interests of the community
+• Using a variety of communications and engagement techniques that meet the needs and interests of our community

 • Letting the community know how their input has influenced our decision